 If you plan your visit the weekend when the Goodna Jacaranda Festival is on you are in for a purple themed family fun day and a fireworks display at night.
 (Note the 2020 festival was cancelled due to Covid).

 For a Jacaranda lookout experience head to Denmark Hill, make your way to the water tower and then climb up the ladder to the lookout on top of the water tank where you can enjoy 360 degree views of Ipswich and surrounding areas.
-(Note the water tower is sometimes closed temporarily for maintenance).
+(Note the water tower is closed for maintenance).